dotnet/orleans/src/Community/Who-Is-Using-Orleans.md

 Nomnio IoT Platform and industry projects where reliability and performance is required
 * <a href="https://www.realartists.com/index.html" target="_blank">__Real Artists Ship 2.0__</a>
 Fast, native, comprehensive issue tracking for GitHub
+* <a href="https://mri-inc.net/" target="_blank">__Manufacturing Resources International__</a>
+MRI designs, engineers, and fabricates BoldVu® LCD displays used in out of home advertising networks.
+Orleans powers our IOT infrastructure to help monitor and maintain our displays

 ## Projects and Applications